apache/mxnet/scala-package/mxnet-demo/java-demo/README.md

 # MXNet Java Sample Project
 This is an project created to use Maven-published Scala/Java package with two Java examples.
 ## Setup
-Please copy the downloaded MXNet Java package jar file under the `java-demo` folder.
+Please copy the downloaded MXNet Java package jar file under the `java-demo` folder (where this `README` lives).
 You can download the package from [here](https://repository.apache.org/#nexus-search;gav~org.apache.mxnet~~1.3.1-SNAPSHOT~~).
 Please download `1.3.1-SNAPSHOT` or [above version](https://repository.apache.org/#nexus-search;gav~org.apache.mxnet~~~~) to test to run this demo.